 258.060 1.
 All constables may appoint deputies, who are authorized to transact all official business pertaining to the office to the same extent as their principals.
 A person must not be appointed as a deputy constable unless the person has been a resident of the State of Nevada for at least 6 months before the date of the appointment.
-A person who is appointed as a deputy constable in a county whose population is 700,000 or more may not commence employment as a deputy constable until the person is certified by the Peace Officers' Standards and Training Commission as a category II peace officer.
+A person who is appointed as a deputy constable in a township that has within its boundaries a city whose population is 150,000 or more may not commence employment as a deputy constable until the person is certified by the Peace Officers' Standards and Training Commission as a category II peace officer.
 The appointment of a deputy constable must not be construed to confer upon that deputy policymaking authority for the office of the county constable or the county by which the deputy constable is employed.